-The efficacy of VARIBAR HONEY in pediatric patients above 6 months of age is based on successful opacification of the pharynx during modified barium swallow examinations [see CLINICAL PHARMACOLOGY].
+Use The efficacy of VARIBAR HONEY in pediatric patients above 6 months of age is based on successful opacification of the pharynx during modified barium swallow examinations [see Clinical Pharmacology].
 Safety and dosing recommendations in pediatric patients above 6 months of age are based on clinical experience.

 VARIBAR HONEY is contraindicated in pediatric patients with trachea-esophageal fistula [see CONTRAINDICATIONS].
 Pediatric patients with a history of asthma or food allergies may be at increased risk for development of hypersensitivity reactions [see WARNINGS AND PRECAUTIONS].
 Monitor patients with cystic fibrosis or Hirschsprung disease for bowel obstruction after use [see WARNINGS AND PRECAUTIONS].

 Clinical studies of VARIBAR HONEY did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 - known or suspected perforation of the gastrointestinal (GI) tract

 - known obstruction of the GI tract